Everything you need to know about The Roots Picnic 2025

 Will there be food?

-Yes — expect over 40 food vendors, many of them local and Black-owned, including favorites like Black Dragon Takeout and Doro Bet.
+Yes — expect about 40 food vendors, many of them local and Black-owned, including favorites like Black Dragon Takeout and Doro Bet.

 How to buy tickets?

-Tickets can be purchased online, including options for payment plans through Zip.
+Tickets can be purchased online and include options for payment plans through Zip.

 Two-day General Admission: Access to all GA areas, food and drink vendors, and Black vendor village — $250

-Two-day GA+: Includes GA perks, plus access to a shaded lounge, air-conditioned restrooms, private bars, and express entry — $425
+Two-day GA+: Includes access to a shaded lounge, air-conditioned restrooms, private bars, and express entry — $425

 Silver VIP: Includes pit and premium seating (subject to capacity), VIP lounge, food vendors, merch gift, concierge, and shaded areas — $799

-Gold VIP: Adds drink/meal tickets, elevated viewing at the Main Stage, and additional front-of-stage access — $1,399
+Gold VIP: Adds drink/meal tickets, elevated viewing at the Main Stage, and front-of-stage access — $1,399

 Saturday one-day GA: $135